pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 **Impact**
 By bypassing root detection, attackers gain full access to the application’s features on a rooted device, leading to increased risks of data exposure, tampering, and reverse engineering.
 Rooted devices provide deep access to the system and app data, which would normally be protected.
-When root detection is bypassed, attackers can:

-- Extract sensitive data
-- Modify the app or alter its behavior
-- Circumvent security measures that protect the app in non-rooted environments
-- Exploit other vulnerabilities more easily due to elevated privileges
+When root detection is bypassed, attackers can: extract sensitive data, modify the app or alter its behavior, circumvent security measures that protect the app in non-rooted environments and exploit other vulnerabilities more easily due to elevated privileges

 The primary concern is that bypassing root detection allows attackers to operate with the privileges of a rooted device, while the application remains unaware and continues to function as though it were in a secure, non-rooted environment.